mreq/mreq.eu/source/articles/2014-01-20-toggle-laptop-lid-close-action-in-xubuntu-via-keyboard.html.md

 tags: ubuntu, xfce, bash
 ---

-If you need to change the lid close action now and then a don't like clicking through the menus, you can use a script I wrote.///// The script is quite simple:
+If you need to change the lid close action now and then a don't like clicking through the menus, you can use a script I wrote.

+The script is quite simple:

 ```bash
 #!/bin/bash